 The demi-gods of the hill, world-class ski instructors make it look all too easy – silky smooth, effortless and powerful on all-manner of slopes.
 But being an elite instructor is about more than just being technically-sound.
 In fact, they are well-versed in areas from on-snow physics and biomechanics to sports psychology.

-We spoke to Tom Gibson, Nonstop coach and CSIA Level 3, who lives year-round in Kootenay Rockies of British Columbia and teaches on our ski instructor courses in Fernie, to get his expert take on what, in his view, makes an elite-level instructor.
+We caught up with one of our coaches, Tom Gibson, who lives year-round in the mountains of British Columbia and teaches on our ski instructor courses in Fernie, to get his expert take on what makes an elite-level instructor.

 hunger to get better